beechovsky/adv_js_concepts/notes/Types.md

  *https://www.udemy.com/course/advanced-javascript-concepts/*

 ## Types
-There are only 7 types in native JS
+There are only 7 types in *native* JS:
 - number
 - boolean
 - string